DionMS8/DionMS8/README.md

 ## About Me

-A detail-oriented, self-driven, and adaptable individual.
-I am currently pursuing my BSc in Electrical and Computer Engineering at the University of the West Indies.
+I am a detail-oriented, self-driven, and adaptable individual, currently pursuing my BSc in Electrical and Computer Engineering at the University of the West Indies.
 I have a strong interest in Web development and UI/UX design, with dedication to designing and developing software that will provide a user experience that fulfills user needs and stakeholders' expectations.
 I am open to any opportunities to expand my knowledge and skillset.

 ## Skills and Technologies